 In addition to having an aluminium top and non-glare coating, it also has a 2.25 inch resin apron coating on top, which prevents warping, and is engineered to prevent damage from the sun.
 The Axos can be folded up in half, to be used for playing and practicing solo.
 This design is well-executed, and there is no gap or crack at the folding point, like on so many other tables.
 This means the Axos provides a much smoother playing surface.

-Retailing at this price, the Axos is a more expensive, solid table, but still in the low to mid-range for a table tennis table – especially an outdoor one.
+Retailing at this price, the Axos is a more expensive, solid pick, but still in the low to mid-range for a table tennis table – especially an outdoor one.
 Users like its high-quality and substantial construction, and say that it is very smooth and plays very well.
 It has 4.5/5 stars on Amazon with 39 reviews.

 - Outdoor table, weather resistant